neondatabase/website/content/docs/manage/endpoints.md

 - **Region**: The region where the compute endpoint resides.
 - **Type**: The type of compute endpoint.
 Currently, only `read_write` compute endpoints are supported.
 - **State**: The compute endpoint state (`Active`, `Idle`, or `Stopped`).

+## Create a compute endpoint

+You can only create a compute endpoint for a branch that does not have one.

+To create an endpoint:

+1. In the Neon Console, select **Branches**.
+1. Select a branch that does not have an endpoint
+1. Click **Add new compute endpoint**.
+1. On the **Create compute endpoint** dialog, choose whether to enable connection pooling and click **Create**.

+For more information connection pooling in Neon, see [Connection pooling](/docs/connect/connection-pooling).

 ## Edit a compute endpoint